Inc-G/Q_learning_briscola/README.md

 ![Alt text](https://github.com/Inc-G/deep_learning_briscola/blob/main/Estimate_probability_of_winning.png?raw=true "Optional Title")

-I trained both a GRU models and a MLP model, and the deepest GRU model (4 GRU layers + dense layer) outperforms all of them.
+I trained both a GRU model and a MLP model, and the deepest GRU model (4 GRU layers + dense layer) outperforms all of them.

 ## Estimate the number of points: